CPC-Development/x402-hackathon/docs/x402-eip155-cpc-schema.md

 - The facilitator or resource server should call the sequencer to verify/settle this payload.
 - Sequencer will compute recipient balances and generate the sequencer signature.
 - On-chain publish (optional) uses `publishIntermediateChannelState` and needs both user + sequencer signatures.
+- Opening a channel requires an EOA signature over an empty state (sequenceNumber = 0, recipients = [], amounts = [])
+  with a timestamp that is not in the future and not after the channel expiry.